FHC - Feminist Hiking Collective is a feminist non-profit organisation formed in January 2020 and registered in Italy.

-Our aim is to build collective feminist leadership and collective feminist power through hiking and mountaineering, to contribute to building a just feminist world that is grounded in our belonging to nature.
+Our aim is to contribute to transformative system change through feminist popular education, research and resource co-creation; and to build collective feminist leadership and power through hiking.
+We wish to co-build a feminist world for the common good that is grounded in our belonging to nature.

+By hiking we both mean walking in nature, and also walking as resisting and co-creating together.
 We deeply believe that hiking is a feminist act!
-It is connected with taking care of ourselves collectively, it's about focusing on the present moment, the trail and what's around us, on our essence and resilience, beyond any oppressive and discriminatory patriarchal standard, stereotype and influence, it is a grounding activity that builds and sustains our collective feminist power.
+It is about taking care of ourselves collectively, focusing on the present moment, grounding on our collective essence and resilience, beyond any oppressive and discriminatory patriarchal standard, stereotype and influence, it is a grounding activity that builds and sustains our collective feminist power.

 Our priorities include: